ga94zot/svcp2023/01_howto.md

 Registration **without** guaranteed hotel reservation: **15 May 2023**
 * Price include Coffee, Lunchs, Social Event, and with Hotel Room: **???**

+**The available rooms will be assigned on a first come first serve basis.**

 <!--
 **REGISTRATION and PAYMENT LINK** is given out on request only.
 If you are interested in participating without speaking, please reach out to [us](mailto:svcp2022@tu-ilmenau.de).